SharonLab/RuBisCO-Annotation/README.md

 2. Sequences were clustered at 80% identity using usearch (v8.1.1861_i86linux64, parameters -cluster_fast -id 0.8)
 3. Cluster representatives were aligned using mafft (v7.475, default parameters), columns with more than 95% gaps were removed using timal (v1.4.rev15, -gt 0.05)
 4. Fasttree (v2.1.10, default parameters) was used to construct a tree for the MSA
-5. Type I and Type IV RuBisCOs were identified based on annotated sequences.
+5. Type I and Type IV RuBisCOs were identified based on annotated sequences from [Tabita et al., 2008](https://royalsocietypublishing.org/doi/abs/10.1098/rstb.2008.0023) and [Banda et al., 2020](https://www.nature.com/articles/s41477-020-00762-4).
 Eukaryotic Type I RuBisCOs were identified based on taxonomy provided with the sequences
 6. Separate trees for non-eukaryotic Type I and Type IV RuBisCOs were created, sequences were annotated using sub-type annotations available in the data
+7. Annotated Type II, II-III and III RuBisCOs from NCBI were identified

 This process resulted with the following RuBisCO sequences:
-- 51,859 eukaryotic Type-I
+- 51,859 eukaryotic Type-I (in data/Type_I.Eukaryote.list)
-- 4,302 non-eularyotic Type-I, most of them annotated to sub-types
+- 4,302 non-eularyotic Type-I, most of them annotated to sub-types (in data/Type_I.non-Eukaryote.info.txt)
-- 74 Type II
+- 66 Type II (in data/Type_II.list)
-- 24 Type II-III
+- 24 Type II-III (in data/Type_II_III.list)
-- 515 Type III
+- 364 Type III (in data/Type_III.list)
-- 4,659 Type IV, most of them annotated to sub-types
+- 4,659 Type IV, most of them annotated to sub-types (in data/Type_IV.info.txt)
-- 10,962 unknown
+- 11,121 unknown
 Overall, our dataset consists of 72,395 sequences.

 ### 3. Creating a set of protein representatives for the tree